 Testing Peers Podcast

-Join Chris (Provar’s Product Quality Strategy Manager!), David, Simon, and Russell as they begin each episode with random questions, lively banter, and – if you’re really lucky – a good, old-fashioned play on words.
+Join Chris (Provar’s Product Quality Strategy Manager!), David, Simon, and Russell as they begin each episode with random questions, lively banter, and – if you’re fortunate – a good, old-fashioned play on words.
 Based in the UK, these testers discuss the latest topics in testing and quality and host guest speakers.
-As timely as it is relevant, Episode 65 will get you thinking about “switching off,” as the gentlemen discuss ways to improve work-life balance.
-If you’re looking for something more directly related to testing, check out Episode 64 to learn about test cases and perhaps get an answer to the question, “Are test cases valuable and are they still important?”

 The Guilty Tester

-Dave Duke, software tester from England, asks: “Do you ever feel guilty for not meeting the standards set by others in the software testing community?”
-If so, Dave’s podcast is the place for you.
-On a March 2022 episode, Dave explores what it means to work in software development and to often feel left behind when it comes to the latest books in testing.
-In this episode, the host delves into Lisa Crispin and Janet Gregory’s book, Agile Testing: A Practical Guide for Testers and Agile Teams.
-Dave discusses the book at a high level, sharing his top four takeaways from the reading, one being the Tester’s Bill of Rights.
-This episode is a great place to start if you haven’t already read this book, are new to testing, or are just curious about what Dave wished he knew at the start of his career.
+In this episode, the host delves into Lisa Crispin and Janet Gregory’s book, “Agile Testing: A Practical Guide for Testers and Agile Teams.”
+Dave discusses the book at a high level.
+He shares his top four takeaways, one being the Tester’s Bill of Rights.
+This episode is a great place to start if you haven’t read the book.
+It’s also helpful if you are new to testing or curious about what Dave wished he knew at the start of his career.

 Testers’ Island Discs